enso-org/ide/docs/CONTRIBUTING.md

   were defined or re-exported by that crate.
 In particular, the `ide` crate exposes the `entry_point_ide` function, so you have to compile it to test your code in the Enso IDE.

+### Using IDE as a library.
+In case you are interested to use the IDE as a library, for example to embed it into another website, you need to first build it using `node ./run {built,dist}` and find the necessary artifacts located at `dist/content`.
+Especially, the `dist/content/index.js` defines a function `window.enso.main(cfg)` which you can use to run the IDE.
+The configuration supports currently the following options:
+- `entry` - the entry point, one of predefined scenes.
+Set it to empty string to see the list of possible entry points.
+- `project` - the project name to open after loading the IDE.

 ### Testing, Linting, and Validation
 After changing the code it's always a good idea to lint and test the code.
 We